wiremind/pythie-serving/README.md

    * `--port`: Port number to listen to.

 #### Environment variables
+* `OPENTELEMETRY_COLLECTOR_HOST`: OpenTelemetry Collector receiver endpoint.
+If not defined OpenTelemetry will not be activated.
+See https://opentelemetry.io/docs/what-is-opentelemetry for more details.
 For a treelite served model:
 * `TREELITE_NTHREAD`: Number of threads to use to compute predictions
 * `TREELINTE_BIND_THREADS`: Set to `0` to deactivate thread pinning.
 See https://treelite.readthedocs.io/en/latest/treelite-runtime-api.html